spacetelescope/webbpsf/docs/index.rst

     * Perrin et al. 2014, `"Updated point spread function simulations for JWST with WebbPSF" <http://adsabs.harvard.edu/abs/2014SPIE.9143E..3XP>`_,  Proc.
 SPIE.
 9143,
     * Perrin et al. 2012, `"Simulating point spread functions for the James Webb Space Telescope with WebbPSF", <http://adsabs.harvard.edu/abs/2012SPIE.8442E..3DP>`_ Proc SPIE 8842, and
-    * Perrin 2011, `Improved PSF Simulations for JWST: Methods, Algorithms, and Validation <Improved_PSFs_for_Webb.pdf>`_ , JWST Technical report JWST-STScI-002469.
+    * Perrin 2011, :download:`Improved PSF Simulations for JWST: Methods, Algorithms, and Validation <Improved_PSFs_for_Webb.pdf>`, JWST Technical report JWST-STScI-002469.

     In particular, the 2012 SPIE paper gives a broad overview, the 2014 SPIE paper presents comparisons to instrument cryotest data, and the Technical Report document describes in more detail the relevant optical physics, explains design decisions and motivation for WebbPSF's architecture, and presents extensive validation tests demonstrating consistency between WebbPSF and other PSF simulation packages used throughout the JWST project.